phaserjs/phaser/README.md

 If you replace Pixi or p2 then run `grunt replace` to patch their UMD strings so they work properly with Phaser and requireJS.

-Note: Some of you may not be aware, but the `phaser.min.js` file in the build folder contains all 3 physics systems bundled in.
+Note: Some of you may not be aware, but the `phaser.min.js` file in the build folder contains both Arcade Physics and P2 Physics bundled in.
 If you only need Arcade Physics then you can use `build\custom\phaser-arcade-physics.min.js` instead.
 This will save you 180KB from the minified file size.

 ![div](http://phaser.io/images/div4.png)